The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-At the basis of our empirical choice for the relation $a_{\rm cav}^{\rm obs}(R_{\rm mm})$ and fine-tuning of $\epsilon=0.75$, we also note the following: \begin{enumerate}[(i)] \item Assuming that the dust ring traces the gas pressure maximum, the characteristic radius used to define the edge of the cavity is usually the location where the density reaches a fraction of its maximum value ($0.1\,\textrm{--}\,0.5\times \Sigma_{\rm max}$, e.g. \citealp{crida2006}); the characteristic length scale for the density gradient of a stable gap cannot be shorter than the disc vertical scale height, implying that the gas cavity edge must be at a distance at least $\gtrsim H$ from the dust density peak.
-This by definition constrains $1-\epsilon> H/R$. \\
+To support our empirical choice of the relation $a_{\rm cav}^{\rm obs}(R_{\rm mm})$ and for the fine-tuning of $\epsilon=0.75$, we also note the following: \begin{enumerate}[(i)] \item Assuming that the dust ring traces the gas pressure maximum, the characteristic radius used to define the edge of the cavity is usually the location at which the density reaches a fraction of its maximum value ($0.1\,\textrm{--}\,0.5\times \Sigma_{\rm max}$; e.g. \citealp{crida2006}).
+The characteristic length scale for the density gradient of a stable gap cannot be shorter than the disc vertical scale height, which implies that the edge of the gas cavity must be at a distance of at least $\gtrsim H$ from the dust density peak.
+By definition, this constrains $1-\epsilon> H/R$. \\